-But when using the 4th partials, even though the 6th partials were still unreliable, they weren’t really causing a problem like they were when I used them to tune.
-This was a Eureka! moment for me.
+But, when using the 4th partials instead, even though the 6th partials were still terribly unreliable, they (the 6th Partials) weren’t causing a problem like they were when I used them to tune.
+This was a ‘Eureka moment’ for me.

-We soon got rid of the 6th partials altogether.
+We soon got rid of our use of the 6th partials for bass tuning.
 We figured if they worked this well on a Tokai 4’6″, they would work just fine on a concert grand.
 And they do.

-Using the 4th partials has absolutely nothing to do with the stretch in the bass.
+Using the 4th partials in the bass has absolutely nothing to do with the stretch in the bass.
 Nothing.
-On some of my tunings (when using the 4th partials), A0 may be -50 c. and A1 may be -15 c. for the tuning.

 For finding the location for (mapping) A1, I start by tuning A1 as a 3.0 c. wide 6:3 (from A2).
 It may end up being a little higher or lower than that, but it will generally end up pretty close to a 6:3 octave, 3 c. wide.

-Once I know where I want A1 tuned, I set the SAT to A3, play A1 and measure where it’s 4th partial is located.
-Thats the setting I use for the tuning using the 4th partials.
+Once I know where I want A1 tuned, I measure where it’s 4th partial is located.
+That’s the setting I use for the tuning using the 4th partials.

 As you can see, the amount of stretch down there has very little to do with which partials are used.
-I can get both A1 and A0 where I want them, (the ‘stretch’ I want), get the notes tuned where I want, and measure them with the 4th partial and use that setting for the tuning.
+I can find good locations for both A1 and A0, Tune them where I want, and measure them using their 4th partials,which will be their setting for the tuning.

 A 5-Partial change arrangement:

 From everything I know, the above is just what you don’t want.
 This 5 partial change arrangement has three of them in the lower half of the piano.